-Child thinks: My parent/teacher wants to be told the truth.
-We can do something to move forward in a way that is fair.
+The adolescent thinks - My parent wants to be told the truth.
+They say that they will help in finding a way to move forward in a manner that is fair.
+Let me tell the truth and see how this plays out.

-We can support children in learning to use their qualities appropriately, with practice and patience!
+We can support adolescents in learning to use their many qualities appropriately, with practice and patience!
 Though all qualities are necessary for our survival, context matters.
-Aggression, and being self-centred are not negative qualities, their use is very much required in certain situations, but using them to resolve issues with friends may not leave us with many friends!
+Aggression or being self-centred is not a negative quality-its use is very much required in certain situations but using them to resolve issues with friends may not leave us with many friends!
 None of us-no child or adult-is 'this way only'.
 No person is 'set in their ways'.
-We can be kind to each other and support our children (as well as the adults in our lives) to be better versions of ourselves.
+We can be kind with each other and support our adolescents (as well as adults in our lives) to be better versions of ourselves.